 - ½ – ¾ cup shredded chicken or protein of choice

 - 1½ cups favorite green enchilada sauce (our easy recipe)

 - 3-4 tbls sour cream

 - 1 tblsp cilantro, finely chopped (opt)

-- In a medium bowl, combine flours, Pork Panko, baking powder and salt.
+- In a medium bowl, combine flours, Pork Panko, gelatin, salt and baking powder.
 Toss together with a fork to combine well.